 In the broadest terms, corporations from which we will not accept donations include those that profit from or contribute to breast cancer.
 These include, and are not limited to, corporate entities whose business includes breast cancer screening and diagnosis; FDA-regulated breast cancer treatment; the sale or manufacturing of products or services that are known or suspected to increase the risk of breast cancer, either for consumers or workers; work to weaken or circumvent environmental and occupational regulations that would protect public health and might decrease cancer incidence.

-Specific industries from which BCAction will not knowingly accept funding or allow representation on the Board of Directors include and are not limited to:
+Specific industries and corporate foundations from which BCAction will not knowingly accept funding or allow representation on the Board of Directors include and are not limited to:

 - Pharmaceutical companies